bobrocke/My-Blog-11ty/src/blog/2025-02-03-what-is-clean-syntax.md

 get "colors", to: "colors#colors"
 ```

-Here, Rails 'knows' the definition is in the `routes.rb` file, so must be a route definition.
+Here, Rails 'knows', since the definition is in the `routes.rb` file, that it must be a route definition.
 And it 'knows' there's a controller `colors` with a method `colors`.

 So combining Rails _convention over configuration_ with Ruby's simple syntax results in less code that is easier to read.
 The downside is that you must understand Rails' conventions.